How to Join Sound Water Stewards of Island County

 We are trained volunteers working in and around Island County for a healthy, sustainable Puget Sound environment through education, community outreach, stewardship, and citizen science.

-◊ Whidbey Classes are Full for fall of 2018.
-Check back in Late January for the 2019 application.
+◊ Whidbey Classes: Check back in Late January for the 2019 application.

-Training includes 14 classes which will be held on both Camano and Whidbey Islands in the Spring and Fall, each Thursday from March 15 through April 26, then continuing from September 13 through October 25.
+Training includes 14 classes which will be held on both Camano and Whidbey Islands in the Spring and Fall, each Thursday.
 Classes run from 9am to 3:30pm.

 Why Join ?